YUMMY PUMPKIN MUFFINS

 ¼ cup Lakanto or coconut or date sugar

-1/2 cup organic soy, coconut, oat or almond milk
+1/2 cup organic soy, coconut, oat or almond milk, more if needed

 DIRECTIONS: